kahofujita/kahofujita/README.md

 Full-Stack Developer
 --------------------

-I have been coding for over a year and have found my passion in front-end and full-stack development.
+<div>I have been coding for over a year and have found my passion in front-end and full-stack development.</div>
 I love working with a team to create a collaborative and engaging work environment.

 * 🌍  I'm based in Vancouver, Canada